 Descriptions and definitions of the requirements for each of the three AGECs follow.
-The following website identifies the courses that apply to the different General Education Core and Awareness Areas within each AGEC:
+The following website identifies the courses that apply to the different requirements within each AGEC:

 AGEC matrix.
 Courses available for both Areas during a current or upcoming semester can also be found using the "Find a